 Update by Mia Coward, October 2018

-She recently was able to get some support from a local organization to repair the roof of the house after being highlighted through Facebook.
+Ms Hue was recently able to get some support from a local organization to repair the roof of the house after being highlighted through Facebook.
 In total, she was able to get 45M VND and spent 15M VND on the roof/home repair.
-Last year she sold the cow but kept the calf, which has now become a cow and given birth to another calf (Just 20 days old during our visit).
-The original cow was sick and so she was able to sell it for 7M VND and used it for the savings.
-She now has a savings of about 37M VND.
+Last year she sold the cow but kept the calf, which had now given birth 20 days before our visit.
+Ms hue now has a savings of about 37M VND.
 Just as we are talking about the cow and calf, the calf comes to the front of the yard.
-To feed the cow and calf Ms. Hue goes to cut grass by herself.
+Ms. Hue cuts grass herself to feed the cow and calf .
 She has no other animals beside the cows and a wandering chicken that does not belong to her.
-Because of disease, her previous chickens died.
+Her previous chickens died from disease.

 Ms. Hue receives 1.9M VND per month and her two daughters receive 1.2M VND per month.
 She is able to average about 2 to 4M VND of income per month but that money goes toward food for the household.
-She spends about 300,000 VND a month during the first few months that cow is breastfeeding the calf but after that, she is able to just use grass and her banana tree for the cow and calf.
-Her monthly cost for food for the household and medicine for her daughters average to about 3M VND.
-However, she still tries to save and put money in her savings account.
-Whenever she needs more money for food she will take the extra money from her savings.
+She spends about 300,000 VND a month to fed the cow while it is feeding the calf, after which she uses grass and her banana tree to feed both animals.
+Her monthly bills for food and medicine average about 3M VND, but she still tries to save and dips into her savings whenever she needs more money for food.

-She used to have a loan from the bank to pay the family that her son attacked but after that, she was able to borrow money from her daughter and cousin to pay back the bank loan.
-All other loans have been for what we assume were smaller amounts and have no interest or deadline since they are from relatives.
-Ngoc tells me that the daughter gave her the loan and she does not have to pay it back and the others she can pay step by step.
+Ms Hue took out a loan from the bank to coppensate the family attacked by her son and borrowed money from her daughter and cousin to pay back the bank loan.
+She has other, smaller, interest-free loans from relatives.
+Ngoc tells me that the loan from Ms Hue’s daughter is effectively a gift and that she can pay back the rest step by step.

-Ms. Hue continues to talk about the center and we can begin to hear the girls in the background again, louder than before as if they know that she is telling us a story about them.
-Ms. Hue is not interested in any loan process as she does not want to owe any money.
-She is interested in how she can save more for her family, especially her daughters and granddaughter, but is unsure if she would join a group.
+Ms. Hue is not interested in taking out any more loans because she does not want to owe any more money.
+She is certainly interested saving more for her family, but is unsure about joining a group.
 Ms. Hue tells us that if she was to receive another grant, she would use it one of two ways.
-One would be to place some in her savings account, and the other to raise chickens.
-She tells us that it would probably be for her savings and that raising animals, especially chickens, is risky.
+One would be to place some in her savings account, the other to raise chickens – although raising chickens can be risky.
 She seems happier with cows.